Do you have a hankering to make bath bombs?

 What intrigues you the most about bath bombs?
 The colors, scents, or the fun fizzing action?
 It’s all the above for me!

-Bath bombs are quickly becoming one my favorites to make.
+Bath bombs are quickly becoming one of my favorites to make.
 Each time I make bath bombs it’s like a science experiment because you never know how exactly the scent or color will come out.
-And of the course how big the fizz will be!
+And of course how big the fizz will be!

 This post contains some affiliate links for your convenience, read the full disclosure policy.